-This website design is very detail-oriented.
+This community website design is very detail-oriented.
 Every user action is well-considered and anticipated.
-For instance, selecting a text on a page creates a stunning visual effect.
+For instance, selecting text on a page creates a stunning visual effect.

 The website for Markets of Nottingham, designed and developed by Framework Design agency, is remarkably simple in its layout and usability.
 Large, prominent fonts and symmetrical grids align all elements.

 The super-menu opens full-screen navigation that contains links to the website’s pages on the right and illustrated links to the market’s various locations on the left.
 Above the fold, an image from the market and a simple message with a CTA greet the visitor.

 Scrolling down, the user discovers more about each market and reads the latest news and sellers’ impressions.
 An integrated Google map of the market’s location provides a more convenient user experience, while the mostly white design with a select array of accent colors keeps everything well-grounded.

 7. Orlando Live, Work, Play By Designzillas

 Orlando’s thriving scene and rich social life are showcased on this website courtesy of Designzillas agency.
 It collects entertainment events, living and working opportunities and education options available to residents of this Florida city.

 A splash of color is evident in the above-the-menu bar, in the dotted brand visuals on the left and in the emphasized words in the website’s copy that also use a different script-type font.
 The sticky menu navigation is transparent at first, but it turns solid white once the scrolling commences.